 If you are traveling and require printed copies of your university COVID-19 Saliva RTPCR test, you may print official results via the MyMcKinley portal.
 Please visit the university's COVID-19 website for more information on accessing test results.

-This page was last updated on March 24, 2020.
+This page was last updated on December 13, 2022.

 If your host department has continued opportunities for you that match your current program objectives, they can request your DS-2019 be extended.
 Each department has an ISSS contact liaison who can initiate this process.
 Please note you or your department will be required to show you have adequate funding for this extension period.
 If you are currently ineligible for an extension due to your J-1 category limitations, a change of category may be possible at the discretion of USCIS.

 Scholars who are unable to extend their program or change category but cannot leave the U.S. could apply to USCIS to change to another non-immigrant status.
 The discretion of approval falls to United States Citizenship and Immigration Service (USCIS) and ISSS cannot assist in moving your request forward.
 If you are subject to the 212e Two Year Home Residency Requirement, you can consider filing a change of status based on an extreme or special situation.